SandyRodger/LS170-171/assessment/study_guide_questions.md

 11. Explain the three-way handshake and its purpose.

 -  This is a process of establishing a connection between application processes.
-It is implemented with TCP To do this the sender sends a SYN segment (to synchronise), the receiver sends back a SYN ACK segment (acknowledging receipt of the SYN segment) and the sender sends back an ACK segment and starts transmitting data.
+It is implemented with TCP.
+To do this the sender sends a SYN segment (to synchronise), the receiver sends back a SYN ACK segment (acknowledging receipt of the SYN segment) and the sender sends back an ACK segment and starts transmitting data.

 12. What are flow control and congestion avoidance?

 -  Flow control is a mechanism to prevent the sender from overwhelming the receiver with too much information sent too quickly.
 -  Congestion avoidance is everything done to avoid network congestion, such as monitoring retransmission, which indicates data-loss from routers, to detect congestion.
 In response it decreases the transmission window which is the amount of data it is transmitting in a given time.

 13. What are the components of a [URL](https://launchschool.com/lessons/cc97deb5/assignments/a28ccb6f), including query strings([also here](https://launchschool.com/books/http/read/what_is_a_url))